tristanisham/Wingman/readme.md

 # Wingman
 ## Static site generator and theming engine
+Github hosts the nightly build.
+Stable is on [Crates](https://crates.io/crates/wingman)

 ### Commands
 * ```help``` generates a list of help commands and their short codes